• Skip to primary navigation

 What Causes Tonsillitis?

-As with humans, a dog’s two tonsils are lymph glands in the back of the throat that ward off the invasion of bacteria, viruses and foreign matter.
+As with humans, a dog’s two tonsils are lymph glands in the back of the throat that ward off the invasion of bacteria, viruses, foreign matter, and even a tooth abscess.

 “Tonsillitis can be caused by any infection or irritation of the mouth that allows bacteria to multiply and enter the throat,” write John A. Bukowski, DVM, MPH, PhD and Susan E. Aiello, DVM, ELS, on webvet.com.
 “The most common cause is probably build up of bacterial tartar on the teeth and associated inflammation of the gums.
 Most cases of tonsillitis are caused by overgrowth of bacteria that are normally found in the mouth, which means that it is not usually contagious to other pets or people.”